U.S. Foreclosure Activity Sees a Slight Monthly Decrease in May 2025

 Source: CalculatedRisk Newsletter

-Freddie Mac reported that the Single-Family serious delinquency rate in February was 0.61%, unchanged from 0.61% January.
-Freddie’s rate is up year-over-year from 0.54% in February 2024, however, this is close to the pre-pandemic level of 0.60%.
+Freddie Mac reported that the Single-Family serious delinquency rate in April was 0.57%, down from 0.59% March.
+Freddie’s rate is up year-over-year from 0.51% in April 2024, however, this is close to the pre-pandemic level of 0.60%.

 Freddie’s serious delinquency rate peaked in February 2010 at 4.20% following the housing bubble and peaked at 3.17% in August 2020 during the pandemic.

-Fannie Mae reported that the Single-Family serious delinquency rate in February was 0.57%, unchanged from 0.57% in January.
-The serious delinquency rate is up year-over-year from 0.53% in February 2024, however, this is below the pre-pandemic lows of 0.65%.
+Fannie Mae reported that the Single-Family serious delinquency rate in April was 0.55%, down from 0.56% in March.
+The serious delinquency rate is up year-over-year from 0.49% in April 2024, however, this is below the pre-pandemic lows of 0.65%.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59% following the housing bubble and peaked at 3.32% in August 2020 during the pandemic.